-COVID-19 is changing many summer plans.
-The disease caused by coronavirus is highly contagious and can make traveling risky, both for you and for the communities you visit.
+COVID-19 is changing many vacation and holiday plans.
+The disease caused by the coronavirus is highly contagious and can make traveling risky, both for you and for the communities you visit.
 If caught, COVID-19 can be very serious and even fatal.
 It’s important to take this seriously when making travel plans.

 If you do have to travel, though, there are things you can do to help protect yourself from COVID-19.

 Path to improved health

 Different cities and states have different numbers of COVID-19 cases.
 If you plan to travel, make sure you are not going to an area that is seeing high numbers of these cases.
 Ideally, the number of positive cases that area has should steadily decline (or go down) for two weeks before you visit.

 Try to select a destination that isn’t highly congested with a large number of people.
 Outdoor vacations away from touristy areas are ideal.

 You should check on any travel restrictions and quarantine rules both in the state that you visit and in your own state.
 Some states may require you to quarantine yourself for 2 weeks after returning from destinations with high case numbers.

 It’s also important to consider who you will be seeing when you travel.
 If you are visiting an elderly family member, for example, you may want to reconsider.
 The elderly are in the highest risk group for getting seriously ill from COVID-19.
 It is important you do not unknowingly spread any germs to older family members.

 Decide how you want to travel.